 - Soap or Telenovela: best multi-episode popular drama or melodrama, either on-going or limited run.

-- Reality and Factual Entertainment: programmes or series in which a situation or topic is treated or created through real people or which tell their story by following real-life characters.
+- Factual Entertainment and Reality: programmes or series in which a situation or topic is treated or created through real people or which tell their story by following real-life characters.
+Except Competition Reality.